-If the head company wishes to use the concessional method it must choose to do so by the later of the day it lodges its income tax return for the income year in which it first uses any of its transferred losses or at the end of 31 December 2005.
+If the head company wishes to use the concessional method it must choose to do so by the later of either:

+- the day it lodges its income tax return for the income year in which it could first use any of its transferred losses, or - 31 December 2005.

 The choice, if made, must be for all eligible losses in a particular bundle.

-Where a head company has not made a choice whether to use the concessional method in respect of transferred losses meeting the relevant conditions, show the amount of these losses carried forward to later income years at U.
+Where a head company has not made a choice whether to use the concessional method in respect of transferred losses meeting the relevant conditions, show the amount of these losses carried forward to later income years at D.

-Show at U the amount of other transferred net capital losses carried forward to later income years under section 102-15 of the ITAA 1997.
+Show at D the amount of other transferred net capital losses carried forward to later income years under section 102-15 of ITAA 1997.
 Other transferred net capital losses are net capital losses that have been made outside the consolidated group and transferred into the group from an entity when it joined the group.
 Where a choice has been made to use the concessional method in respect of eligible transferred losses, show the amount of these losses at T.

-Show at V the total of net capital losses carried forward to later income years at S to U.
+Show at $\mathbf{V}$ the total of net capital losses carried forward to later income years at $\mathbf{S}$ to $\mathbf{U}$ .